prabeesh/prabeesh.github.io/content/blog/performance-tuning-on-apache-spark.md

   - Spark data skew
   - Spark shuffle optimization
   - Spark memory tuning
 description: "A practical guide to tuning Apache Spark jobs.
-Covers the five areas that matter most in production: spill, skew, shuffle, storage, and serialization.
-Includes runnable PySpark examples."
+Covers the five areas that matter most: spill, skew, shuffle, storage, and serialization."
 ---

 Performance tuning decides whether a Spark job runs in 10 minutes or 10 hours.
 Most slowdowns you'll hit in production come from the same five areas: **spill, skew, shuffle, storage, and serialization**.
 This guide walks through each one with the cause, how to spot it in the Spark UI, and the PySpark code to fix it.